inmote/aws-textract-bounding-boxes/README.md

 command line interface such that invoice processing applications can be created more quickly.

+## Support

+This project is maintained by Inmote.
+For support you can email to info@inmote.com and refer to the contact details on https://www.inmote.nl.

 ## Features

 - Windows .NET 4.7.2 Framework console application written in C#.